GDO4ZM6oPGvFKLYWLpPYv5NWRnrpbaXY/lain-bot/README.md

 If you're here from the Madison Esports Club, the bot for the club is developed/deployed alongside the primary Lain bot build.

 ## Getting Started
-Run main.py, and provide a Discord Bot token either through a text file named "token.txt" or through the environment variable %BOT_TOKEN%.
+Run main.py, and provide a Discord Bot token through .env with the line "BOT_TOKEN=\[your token\]".
 For more details [read the following](https://discord.com/developers/).

 ### Prerequisites
 * **discord.py**